-UBS AG is exposed to the credit risk of its clients, trading counterparties and other financial institutions exposures.
+UBS AG is exposed to the credit risk of its clients, trading counterparties and other financial institutions

+Credit risk is an integral part of many of UBS AG's activities, including lending, underwriting and derivatives activities.
+Failure to properly assess and manage credit risk or adverse economic or market conditions may lead to impairments and defaults on credit exposures.
+Losses may be exacerbated by declines in the value of collateral securing loans and other exposures.
 In its prime brokerage, securities finance and Lombard lending businesses, UBS AG extends substantial amounts of credit against securities collateral, the value or liquidity of which may decline rapidly.
 UBS AG's Swiss mortgage and corporate lending portfolios are a large part of its overall lending.
 UBS AG is therefore exposed to the risk of adverse economic developments in Switzerland, including the strength of the Swiss franc and its effect on Swiss exports, prevailing negative interest rates by the Swiss National Bank, economic conditions within the eurozone or the EU, and the evolution of agreements between Switzerland and the EU and European Economic Area, which represent Switzerland's largest export market.
+The aforementioned developments have in the past affected, and going forward could materially affect, UBS AG's overall financial performance and the financial performance of UBS AG's individual businesses.
+Refer to "The effect of taxes on UBS AG's financial results is significantly influenced by tax law changes and reassessments of its deferred tax assets" and "UBS AG's financial results may be negatively affected by changes to assumptions and valuations, as well as changes to accounting standards" below.